liodali/OrderFoodApp/readme.md

 > I used hilt as dependency injection for this project

-> I used compose for UI
+> I used the new UI toolkit compose for building UI

 > I used retrofit for http calls and flowAPI to collect data

 > I build rest api using ktor